grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 );
 ```

-Note that we have removed some more `new`s.
+Note that we have removed some more `new`s in favor of something that's more readable.
 This is exactly what I meant by "reducing syntax noise".

 Now let's focus a bit on this part: